 Do Teardrop Campers Have Toilets or Bathrooms?

 It depends!
-Some teardrop campers have toilets and showers.
+Some teardrop campers have bathrooms with toilets and showers.
 Others might have an outdoor shower but no toilet.

 Can You Stand In A Teardrop Camper?